Apostasy in Islam by country

 The situation for apostates from Islam varies markedly between Muslim-minority and Muslim-majority regions.
 In Muslim-minority countries, "any violence against those who abandon Islam is already illegal".
-But in some Muslim-majority countries, religious violence is "institutionalised", and (at least in 2007) "hundreds and thousands of closet apostates" live in fear of violence and are compelled to live lives of "extreme duplicity and mental stress."
+But in some Muslim-majority countries, religious violence is "institutionalised", and in 2007 "hundreds and thousands of closet apostates" live in fear of violence and are compelled to live lives of "extreme duplicity and mental stress."

 Afghanistan

 Article 130 of the Afghan Constitution requires its courts to apply provisions of Hanafi Sunni fiqh for crimes of apostasy in Islam.
 Article 1 of the Afghan Penal Code requires hudud crimes be punished per Hanafi religious jurisprudence.
 Prevailing Hanafi jurisprudence, per consensus of its school of Islamic scholars, prescribes death penalty for the crime of apostasy.
 The apostate can avoid prosecution and/or punishment if he or she confesses of having made a mistake of apostasy and rejoins Islam.
 In addition to death, the accused can be deprived of all property and possessions, and the individual's marriage is considered dissolved in accordance with Hanafi Sunni jurisprudence.
 Al-Qaeda has viewed the United States as a leading apostate nation.

 In February 2006, the homes of Afghan converts to Christianity were raided by police.
 The next month converts to Christianity were arrested and jailed.
 Abdul Rahman, who had "lived outside Afghanistan for 16 years and is believed to have converted to Christianity during a stay in Germany", was charged with apostasy and threatened with the death penalty.
 His case sparked international protest from many Western countries.
 Charges against Abdul Rahman were dismissed on technical grounds of being "mentally unfit" (an exemption from execution under sharia law) to stand trial by the Afghan court after intervention by the president Hamid Karzai.
 He was released and left the country after the Italian government offered him political asylum.

 In Afghanistan, I've seen how someone was nearly beaten to death for blasphemy.
 In Kabul they are stoning apostates.